parkerdavis1/birdsmakesound/blog/use-anki-to-learn-bird-sounds/index.md

 {% image "images/anki/back-card.png", "Example back of card screenshot", "small-image img-center" %}

-You can then choose how confident you are that you know that sound by clicking one of the four buttons at the bottom.
-If you did not know the sound, you can click **Again** (or press **1** on your keyboard) and Anki will play the sound for you again in less than a minute.
-If you got it right but don't feel confident you can click **Hard** (or press **2** on the keyboard).
-If you got it right but wouldn't mind being tested again soon you can click **Good** (or press **3** on your keyboard).
-If you feel like you know it really well, you can click **Easy** (or press **4** on your keyboard) and Anki will not test you on that sound for 4 days.
+After you reveal the answer there are four buttons to indicate your confidence.
+There are times indicated above each button indicating how long before Anki will test you on that sound again.
+You can click them or use your keyboard to press **1-4** for **Again, Hard, Good,** and **Easy**.

 As you keep working with the deck, it will test you more often on the sounds that you are less confident about.
-This way you will spend much more time working on sounds that you don't yet know instead of confirming easy sounds that you do know.
+This way you spend more time working on sounds you don't yet know instead of endlessly confirming sounds that you do.

 <br>

 <h2 id="onward">Onward!</h2>

+You can create as many decks as you want with any variation of sounds you can dream of, whether it be a group of similar sounding calls from various species or an overview of a specific habitat.

-Other ideas for enhancing the Anki card experience would be to install the [Batch Editing](https://ankiweb.net/shared/info/291119185) add-on then add images and spectrograms to your cards.
+To enhance the Anki card experience you could install the [Batch Editing](https://ankiweb.net/shared/info/291119185) add-on and add images and spectrograms to your audio cards.
+You can also use Anki to test yourself on visual identification e.g. import a set of photos of hawks in flight.

-I've got project ideas on the backburner that would optimize the learning of bird sounds even more but I'll leave that for another post.
+Anki is a good free tool with a lot of flexibility.
+That being said there is room for improvement and I've got project ideas simmering that would optimize learning bird sounds even more but...
+I'll leave that for another post.

-Happy Birding!
+Let me know what your favorite ways to learn bird sounds are via web mentions – or just send me a dang email, why not: parker@birdsmakesound.com